 Why is British History Month important?
 It is a time of reflecting and thanking those British-Africans and African-Americans who fought for their rights, and for giving everyone hope and a life lesson that could be put at good use by anyone.

 With the ‘Heroes’ season, we want to celebrate the inspiring stories of past and present black people, whether they were fighting for inclusion, for establishing their rights, dealing with personal grieving or getting to know their own roots in the middle of a hurricane.
-Global known artists like Idris Elba, UK beloved stars like Danny John Jules and many others will be at the very heart of this season.
+Globally-known artists like Idris Elba, UK stars like Danny John Jules and many others will be at the very heart of the shows we'll be airing this month.

 Be #StrongerKnowingMore: with this season, Together supports Prostate Cancer UK's campaign to fight prostate cancer that affects 1 in 4 black men.
 Learn more>>